michael-ross-ven/vengeance/README.md

 * iteration by rows is effectively out of the question \
   (and makes working with JSON format notoriously difficult)
 * vectorized operations are harder to debug / inspect when they encounter an error
-* unexpected loss of precision on numerical data
+* unintentional loss of precision on numerical data

 ##### But I mean, why are we working in Python to begin with?
 * emphasis on code readability